The Adorable Way Princess Charlotte Makes Guests Feel Welcome

 “She’ll come up to guests and ask them if they want tea or coffee or offer them sweets — so adorable!” the insider said.

-Her impressive confidence was on display when she and her brother George went to meet their newest sibling, Prince Louis just after he was born.
+Her impressive confidence was on display when she and her brother George went to meet their newest sibling, Prince Louis, just after he was born.
 Rather than cringe and hide, Charlotte waved to crowds gathered outside the Lindo Wing on her way in to greet her newest playmate.
 She even turned back for a final wave as she entered the building.

 Queen Elizabeth has also said that Charlotte is in charge, looking after her brother despite him being older.